A Sparse Beta Regression Model for Network Analysis: Simulation

 \textbf{Model 2}: We pick \(\beta_0 = \log(\log(n)) \cdot (1.2, 0.8, 1, \dots, 1, 0, \dots, 0)^T\) and set $\mu_0 = -1.2\cdot\log(\log(n))$;

-\textbf{Model 3}: We pick \(\beta_0 = \log(\log(n)) \cdot (2, 0.8, 1, \dots, 1, 0, \dots, 0)^T\) and set \(\mu_0 = -0.5\cdot\log(n)\).
+\textbf{Model 3}: We pick \(\beta_0 = \log(\log(n)) \cdot (2, 0.8, 1, \dots, 1, 0, \dots, 0)^T\) and set {\(\mu_0 = -0.2\cdot\log(n)\)}.

 In these three models, we allow $\mu_0$ to get progressively more negative to generate networks that are increasingly sparse, and allow the sparsity of $\beta$ to increase with network size $n$.
-All three models get progressively sparser with increasing $n$.
-Model 3 gives the sparsest networks when $n=1000$, with only around $3.6\%$ of all possible edges being present on average.
+All three models get progressively sparser with increasing $n$ {and at the same time satisfy Assumption \ref{Assum: new rate of s and rho_n}.
+We also conducted additional simulations for sparser networks beyond the limit of Assumption \ref{Assum: new rate of s and rho_n}.
+The results can be found in the Supplementary Material.}

 \textbf{Consistency:} We calculated the mean absolute error (MAE) for estimating $\beta_0$, the absolute error for estimating $\mu_0$ and the $\ell_1$-error for estimating $\gamma_0$.
 For Model 1 the results are shown in Figures \ref{Fig: beta MAE}--\ref{Fig: l1 gamma}.
 While BIC performs slightly better for estimating $\beta_0$ and $\mu_0$ for smaller network sizes, our heuristic performs better for larger network sizes.
 The $\ell_1$-error for estimating $\gamma$ is almost the same between both model selection schemes across all network sizes.
-For both methods we can see that the various errors decrease with increasing network size.
-Model 2 gives similar results with slightly smaller errors produced by BIC for $\beta_0$ and $\mu_0$ for smaller networks and similar or slightly better errors produced by the heuristic for large networks (Figures \ref{Fig: beta MAE model 2}, \ref{Fig: abs mu model 2}).
-The error for $\gamma_0$ is similar between both methods (Figure \ref{Fig: l1 gamma model 2}).
-For Model 3, the various errors for parameter estimation are shown in Figures \ref{Fig: beta MAE model 3}, \ref{Fig: abs mu model 3} and \ref{Fig: l1 gamma model 3}.
-The error values are generally higher than in the other network models, which is to be expected due to the much higher sparsity of the network.
-Also, for this very sparse case, BIC is performing better than the heuristic.
-The heuristic consistently selects higher penalty values than BIC and we can see how this results in worse estimates for very sparse networks.
-Also, for the heuristic we choose one predefined penalty value for any network of a given size $n$, while BIC can adapt to the observed sparsity.
-This illustrates the point made by \cite{Yu:etal:2018}, that the penalty prescribed by mathematical theory tends to over-penalize the model.
-It is to be noted, though, that even in this very sparse regime both model selection techniques produce reasonable estimates that are close to the truth.
+For both methods we can see that the various errors decrease with increasing network size. {Model 2 and Model 3 give similar results as Model 1.
+The various errors for parameter estimation are shown in Figures \ref{Fig: beta MAE model 2}--\ref{Fig: l1 gamma model 2} and Figures \ref{Fig: beta MAE model 3}--\ref{Fig: l1 gamma model 3} respectively.}

-\textbf{Asymptotic normality:} Next, we consider the normal approximation for our estimator $\hat \gamma$.
+\textbf{Asymptotic normality:} Next, we consider the normal approximation for our estimator.
 We calculate the standardized \(\gamma\)-values

 which by Theorem \ref{Thm: inference} asymptotically follow a \(\mathcal{N}(0,1)\) distribution.
 This allows us to construct approximate $95\%$-confidence intervals for $\gamma_{0,k}$ as